estherkimani/pizza-shop/README.md

 ### How it works

+User clicks on the place order button
-User enters the date month and year
-System validates the input given
+This action takes to the Order-Now section of the page User enters their details and preferrances including the number of pizzas System validates the input given
-Runs through the loop to assign the appropriate akan name based on gender, and day of the dayOfWeek Javascript gives an alert on the Akan Name
+Runs through the loop to compute the total cost Javascript gives an alert on the total cost

+###